EthanMassey2007/Hierarchical-Bayesian-Model/README.md

 - Models may use different row sets if interpolation fills rows that non-interpolation models drop.
 - When comparing predictive performance, confirm whether the held-out test rows are identical.
 - Several scripts default to `SAVE_OUTPUTS = FALSE`, so not every run leaves a CSV behind.
+- Before journal submission or public archival, confirm the redistribution status of all files under `data/`; `DATA_AVAILABILITY.md` currently flags `data/RJ.json` as still needing confirmed provenance.
+- Use `references.bib` for source citations and add a repository-level software citation or DOI if the code is archived on Zenodo, OSF, or another preservation service.